-Most basically, employees and workers are paid a portion of their wages with some form of equity incentive.
-By default this creates employee ownership.
+Most basically, employees and workers are paid a portion of their wages with some form of equity incentive; by default this creates employee ownership.

 Types of Employee Equity Incentives

-Equity incentive compensation can take many forms for private companies, with each presenting a unique set of advantages and disadvantages.
+Equity Incentive Compensation can take many forms for private companies, with each presenting a unique set of advantages and disadvantages.
 While the optimal types and structures for any given company will depend on its particular business circumstances, below is a summary highlighting some of the most popular kinds of equity incentives used by many private companies today.

 - Stock Options.
 Stock options are a well-known form of equity incentive compensation that can be utilized by business enterprises.
-The holder of a stock option has the right to buy stock of the business at a set price, called the “exercise price”, for a certain period of time (typically ten years) beginning when the stock option vests.
-The exercise price usually is equal to the fair market value of the stock at the time the option is granted.
-Stock options typically vest over time (3-4 years) to motivate the recipient to continue to be employed with the enterprise longer term.
-The holder only becomes a shareholder business only when the option is exercised and the stock underlying the option is purchased for the exercise price.
+The holder of a stock option has the right to buy stock of the business at a set price, called the “exercise price”, for a certain period of time (typically ten years), beginning when the stock option vests.
+The exercise price is usually equal to the fair market value of the stock at the time the option is granted.
+Stock options typically vest over time (3-4 years) to motivate the recipient to continue to be employed with the enterprise for a longer term.
+The holder only becomes a shareholder of the business when the option is exercised and the stock underlying the option is purchased for the exercise price.
 Stock options can be attractive to employees if the enterprise expects substantial growth and/or a liquidity event (sale) down the road at an increased value.
 However, if there is no appreciation in the enterprises stock over time, then the option provides the employee with no financial benefit.
 Options generally come in two forms – Incentive Stock Options (ISOs) or non-qualified stock options.
 The form is dictated by employment status and a few other items.

 - Restricted Stock.
 Restricted stock is an actual grant of shares of stock, but for a period of time (restricted period) the shares (1) can typically be repurchased by the enterprise for a set price, (2) are subject to forfeiture by the employee without payment upon the occurrence of certain events, such as when the employee’s services to the enterprise terminates prior to vesting in full, and (3) are subject to restrictions on transfer or resale.
 Because the employee will become a shareholder on the grant date, they will normally have the right to vote and receive dividends.